godric4/godric4/README.md

 ### Hello!!! 👋

-I am GODRIC MARTO an innovative and deadline-driven frontend web developer with experience in designing and developing user-centered web apps from initial concept to final delivery. turning dreams and visions in to responsive realities.
+I am GODRIC MARTO an innovative and deadline-driven frontend web developer with experience in designing and developing user-centered web apps from initial concept to final delivery.
+I turn dreams and visions in to responsive realities.

 Check my works @[My Portfolio](https://godricmarto.netlify.app)